BZoennchen/supercollider-book/_sources/chapters/supercollider/sampling/intro.md

 ```

 The unit generator [BufRateScale](https://doc.sccode.org/Classes/BufRateScale.html) computes and returns a ratio by which the playback of a soundfile is to be scaled.
-This can be important if the sampling rate of the file differ from the sampling rate of the audio server scsynth.
+This can be important if the sampling rate of the file differs from the sampling rate of the audio server scsynth.
 If the sampling rate of the server is greater, the file would be played back faster resulting in an increased pitch.
 Via ``rate`` we can control the actual playback rate, i.e. the pitch.
 Note that a negative rate plays the sample backwards as expected.